-Figure 5.2 presents employment types by the usual main job in Karongi district.
-It shows that most people aged 16 years and above in this district have independent farmer as their main job (74%).
-The second main job is wage-farm with 12%, followed by wage non-farm with 9%.
-Only 1% have unpaid non-farm, other and non-identified as their usual main job.
+Figure 5.2 presents employment types by the usual main job in Ngororero district.
+It shows that most people aged 16 years and above in Ngororero have independent farmer as their main job (71.4%).
+The second most frequent main job is wage non-farm with 11.3%.